Compare Magento Hosting

 Order management options offered by Magento include a number of tools to help ensure the accuracy and reliability of the purchase process:

-- View, edit, create and fill orders from backend
+- View, edit, create and fill orders from the backend

 - Multiple invoices per order